jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 apparent path of the sun very well, so it comes in pretty handy as a compass.
 With a little trickery, even a 12-hour watch will do.

-But first you'll have to identify your local solar noon.
+But first you'll have to identify your solar noon.
 Calculate it or look it up.
 Use 12:00 as a rough approximation _if you must_, or 13:00 during daylight saving time.